At Muckross House Research Library we are committed to protecting your personal information.

 We do observe how our audiences are using our website in order that we can further improve our service.
 However, we do not collect, or monitor, IP addresses.

-We use Google Analytics, a service provided by Google Inc. to gather statistical and other analytical information of visitors to our website, but only if a user clicks ‘accept cookies’ via the notice bar at the top of our webpage when you first visit our site.
+We use Google Analytics, a service provided by Google Inc. and Mouseflow a mouse tracking service to gather statistical and other analytical information of visitors to our website, but only if a user clicks ‘accept cookies’ via the notice bar at the top of our webpage when you first visit our site.
 This is non-personal data and comprises information that cannot be used to identify or contact you.
 User IP addresses have been anonymised, so for example, although we know the country the visitor is from we cannot identify or locate them.
 Other anonymous information is gathered, such as browser and device types.
 You should be aware that this information does not constitute “Personal Data”.
 We may also set a cookie in order to enable or disable Google Analytics depending on your chosen option.
 This cookie is required as part of the functionality of the website.
 If you visit the "Daphne Pochin Mould" section of our website a cookie is set for user log in.
 The cookie expires when the browsing session ends.
 It is part of the functionality of the website.

 What are cookies?